 - children with diverse abilities

 - play environments and program planning

-- programming for infants, toddlers and school age children
+- programming for infants, toddlers, pre-school and school-age children

 Build Your Confidence and Independence

 Throughout the two years, you will have opportunities to work with children through four 4-week practicums in a variety of early learning and child care programs.

 Through practical experience, you'll get the feedback you need to develop best practices, recognize stages of development, plan curriculum based on children's interests and needs and understand the impact of the environment on behaviour.

 As a student you will participate in course work at your campus early learning and child care centre.

 Upon completion of the three courses (ECE 142 Health, Safety and Nutrition; ECE 106 Dynamics of Play [or Role of Play for ECE]; and HUMD 183 Child Guidance I), you may apply for a Certificate of Achievement from Saskatchewan Polytechnic.

 Students who have previously met admission requirements and were accepted into either of the previous ECE programs have five years to complete.
 The previous ECE certificate program must be completed by 2025 and the diploma program by 2026.
 For students completing their existing certificate or diploma courses through PLAR, the same completion dates apply: certificate 2025 and diploma 2026.